Play-Based Curriculum in KS1

 Find out more

-Visit the National Centre, where you will find a highly informative interactive environment to look around with ideas for your classroom, lots of display ideas and an exhibition of children’s work to inspire you – and an amazing Resource Shop with high quality, books, play resources and educational artefacts to buy.
+Our National Centre is open to visitors every Tuesday, Wednesday and Thursday from 9am – 5pm.
+You can also visit us virtually, where you will find a highly informative interactive environment to look around with ideas for your classroom, lots of display ideas and an exhibition of children’s work to inspire you.